- Photos & Map

 Directions & Parking facilities

-Thanks to its easy accessibility from all four points of the compass, Andermatt is the perfect starting point for your tour in summer.
+Thanks to the good accessibility from all four directions, Andermatt is the perfect starting point for your route in summer.

-The starting point Andermatt is easily accessible with the Matterhorn Gotthard Railway.
-You can find the current timetable at: SBB timetable.
+The starting point Andermatt is conveniently accessible by the Matterhorn Gotthard Railway.
+You can find the current timetable here: SBB Timetable.

 Additional information